rschmehl/vplot3d/README.md

 - Surface meshes,
 - Annotations.

 Points and arrowheads (for vectors and arc measures) are generated as native SVG markers to facilitate later postprocessing of the diagram in vector drawing tools, like Illustrator and Inkscape.
-For precise positioning of arrowheads, the underlying line or polyline is shortened.
+For the precise positioning of arrowheads, the underlying line or polyline is shortened.
 This algorithm is one of the key contributions of `vplot3d`.

 ## System requirements